dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ![image](https://user-images.githubusercontent.com/47384524/143611671-f1564e45-40ae-4a58-9098-d8ad46cbb692.png)

 Save the file as `DSDT.aml` in another directory.
 Copy this file to your USB installer `EFI\OC\ACPI` folder and also to `Config.plist -> ACPI -> Add`.
 Make sure it is at the top of the list.
 Restart macOS through the USB Installer and test your touchscreen.

-If all goes well, your touchscreen is now working.
-Repeat the immediate previous step on your system EFI.

 Consider installing [BetterTouchTool](https://folivora.ai/) to add more gestures to both Touchpad and Touchscreen (Touchscreen behaves like a giant Touchpad)